kraftp/hcura_website/hsrc/hsrc_2015/faq.md

 The application is very simple- you can find the form under “Apply.”
 It only involves some providing some personal information, a two short answer responses that you can answer in a few paragraphs, an uploaded transcript (it can be unofficial) or report card, and a short list of activities and awards.
 You’re also welcome to provide any research that you’ve done in the past.

-Applications are due on Monday, November 23rd at 11:59 PM, and decisions will be emailed by that Friday the 27th.
+**Applications are due on Wednesday, November 25 at 11:59 PM, and decisions will be released via email later that weekend.**

 **How much does HSRC cost?**